riplecs/Cryptanalysis-Techniques-for-Stream-Cipher-labs/laba1/README.md

-Algebraic Attack on a Filter Generator
+A algebraic attack on a filter gamma generator